 Sweet yams and greens add a new level of excitement to traditional split pea soup.
-This recipe is very easy to make and yields a large pot of soup, perfect for a family dinner or lunches for the week.
+This recipe is easy to make and yields a large pot of soup, perfect for a family dinner or lunches for the week.

-- 9 cups water
+- 8½ cups water

-- 2 cups dry split peas
+- 2 cups dry/uncooked split peas

 - 1 medium yellow or white onion, chopped (about 2 cups)

-- 1 medium yam, peedled and diced
+- 1 medium yam, peeled and chopped (about 1½ cups)

-- 2 ribs celery, diced
+- 2 ribs celery, sliced (about ⅔ cup)

-- 1 teaspoon dried oregano
+- 1½ teaspoons dried oregano

 - ½ teaspoon ground cumin